LLB (Hons) Law

 Why study law?

-Are you looking for an intellectually stimulating role that helps you fulfil your potential?
-This LLB (Hons) Law degree gives you the knowledge, tools and experience that will ready you for a rewarding career as a legal professional.
+Our LLB (Hons) Law degree will give you the knowledge, tools and experience that will ready you for a rewarding career as a legal professional.

-Your studies will focus on the law in action and will be led by experts in law and legal practice.
+Your studies at Ruskin College will focus on the law in action and will be led by our staff practitioners who are experts in law and legal practice.

-Work experience placements will help you understand the issues currently facing the profession.
-We offer a number of opportunities to put your new legal knowledge into practice.
-These opportunities include providing legal counsel to the community, local and national law advice services and law centres, marshalling with judges and shadowing lawyers.
+We understand the importance of not just learning about law but putting your theoretical knowledge into practice.
+You’ll have the chance to undertake work experience placements that will help boost your legal skills and expand your understanding of the issues currently facing the profession.
+We have close links with the Ealing Law Centre and West London Equality Centre.
+We offer a number of great opportunities, including providing legal counsel to the community, local and national law advice services and law centres, marshalling with judges and shadowing lawyers.

 Award: LLB (Hons) degree